vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/18_THE_NATURE_OF_THE_VEDIC_SACRIFICE/4_Communion_and_Sacrament_in_the_Sacrifice.md

 1 Oldenberg, Rel. des Veda", p.
 337, n.
 1.

-* As a sick man can eat the offering to the dead, and have swift death or recovery, AÇS. ii.
+* As a sick man can eat the offering to the dead, and have swift death or recovery, AŚS. ii.
 7. 17.

 Thiere und Götter, pp. 8, 4; Hopkins, JAOS. xvi. p. ccxxxix; Oldenberg, op. cit., p.
 360.